 You can optimize your png, jpeg images both online or using WordPress image optimizer plugins.
 It will be easier to use a plugin for image optimization as a blog needs several images to be optimized in every post.

-You can also use gzip compression to reduce the byte size more.
+You can also use gzip compression to reduce the byte size.
 You can install ‘Check and Enable GZip compression’ which will save bandwidth and therefore increase the loading speed of the website.

-Autoptimize is another powerful WordPress SEO plugin which will minify the HTML code as well as concatenates the scripts and styles.
+Autoptimize is another powerful WordPress SEO plugin that will minify the HTML code as well as concatenates the scripts and styles.
 It automatically moves CSS styles in headers and JS in the footer (which is a recommended practice).
-It also adds expires headers and caches them.
+It also adds expired headers and caches them.